garrandall/popular-music-data/tracks/naked-eye-luscious-jackson.md

 i saw all the falling rain
 coming down on me
 with my naked eye
-i saw all if i said it all
+i saw all if I said it all
 i could see

-it's not a choice i tried to make it's not a thought i couldn't take something told me it was time to give you yours and leave me mine my vision started to be clear i watched the sunlight coming near i knew the day i knew the night i knew i could regain my sight and it feels alright
+it's not a choice I tried to make it's not a thought I couldn't take something told me it was time to give you yours and leave me mine my vision started to be clear i watched the sunlight coming near i knew the day I knew the night i knew I could regain my sight and it feels alright

-last night i came into your home to break some ice and throw some stones i asked if we could be alone i had some troubles of my own knew i had to say goodbye to all the old things held inside if i let the moment fly i knew they'd all be magnified
+last night I came into your home to break some ice and throw some stones i asked if we could be alone i had some troubles of my own knew I had to say goodbye to all the old things held inside if I let the moment fly i knew they'd all be magnified

 and it feels alright

 came around after dark
 you are nothing but a lark
-know i snuck in like a narc
+know I snuck in like a narc
-i knew i had to leave my mark
+i knew I had to leave my mark
 wanted to be satisfied
 i tried to be dignified
 wearing nothing is divine
 naked is a state of mind

 and it feels alright

 it feels alright